By: Claire Wilson. Last Updated: April 2022

 Limerick’s Pharmaceutical and Medical Device Industries

-Currently, there are over 6,000 people directly employed by Pharmaceutical and Medical Device companies in Limerick.
+Currently, there are almost 6,000 people directly employed by Pharmaceutical and Medical Device companies in Limerick.
 Many more are employed indirectly.

 Limerick consistently ranks in the top 3 counties for available Pharmaceutical and Medical Device jobs in Ireland.